-Applicants who have been selected to enroll in the program after the interview process who still need to complete prerequisite coursework and/or their Bachelor's degree will be conditionally accepted into the program.
-Those applicants who do not successfully pass prerequisite courses with a grade of "C" or higher, (a grade of C - is not allowed), do not complete all prerequisite courses, or complete their Bachelor's degree prior to the first day of class, will not be allowed to matriculate into the program.
-Being offered an opportunity to interview for a seat in the program, does not guarantee admission or acceptance to enroll.
+Applicants who have been selected to enroll in the program after the interview process who still need to complete their Bachelor's degree will be conditionally accepted into the program.
+If the B.S. is not attained prior to the first day of class, the applicant will not be allowed to matriculate into the program.